The Which? Investigates podcast explores how to be a more sustainable consumer – and the barriers we often find along the way.

 - Subscribe to Which?
 Investigates

-Available soon 06/08/21: To round of season one of Which?
-Investigates we are giving you the chance to hear more from three of the conversations we had whilst recording the second half of the season:
+Hear more from three of the conversations we had while recording the second half of the season:

-Justin Francis, CEO of Responsible Travel discusses whether we can ever holiday without harming the planet, before answering whether trips abroad can ever be truly sustainable (02.35 – 16.12).
+Justin Francis, CEO of Responsible Travel discusses whether we can holiday without harming the planet (02.35 – 16.12).

-Mike Berners-Lee explains how you work out the carbon footprint of everything, including the impact our working live can have on the planet (17.58 – 34.02).
+Mike Berners-Lee explains how to work out the carbon footprint of almost everything (17.58 – 34.02).

-Olivia Bowen, partner and financial advisor at Castlefield, reveals all on the world of ethical investing and what a ‘green’ investment fund actually means (36.20 – 47.33).
+Olivia Bowen, partner and financial advisor at Castlefield, reveals all on the world of ethical investing (36.20 – 47.33).

 This week, Greg has heard a claim that all the eco-benefits of eating less meat to cut your food footprint, driving an EV to reduce your travel emissions, and choosing products that don’t contribute to deforestation could be completely undone by something you may not have considered: your money.